-At the end of each academic semester, the Vice President, Academic Affairs of Ambrose publishes a list of students who have earned at least a 3.50 GPA during the preceding semester on a minimum of 12 graded credits at Ambrose University.
+At the end of each academic semester, the Vice President Academic publishes a list of students who have earned at least a 3.50 GPA during the preceding semester on a minimum of 12 graded credits at Ambrose University.
 This applies to students in degree programs only.
 Students with incomplete grades are not eligible for Deans' List.